karthikeya0103/karthikeya0103/README.md

 - 👋 Hi, I’m @karthikeya0103
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... c
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ... karthikeya_manam@srmap.edu.in